Albrecht Becker: Würzburg

-Würzburg is a small town in the southern state of Bavaria.
+Würzburg is a city in the southern state of Bavaria.
 Living in Würzburg in the 1930s was a Jewish wine merchant by the name of Dr Leopold Obermayer, who apparently complained to the local police department that his mail was being opened.
 The complaint was investigated by the Gestapo, who took the liberty to search Obermayer's home and discovered a number of photographs of young men in his safe.
 One of these photographs was of Albrecht Becker.
 Becker was brought in for questioning in 1935 on suspicion of violating Paragraph 175.

 Becker reportedly declared: "Everybody knows I'm a homosexual."
 Both Obermayer and Becker were put on trial.
 Becker was sentenced to three years in prison at Nürnberg.
 Obermayer was also convicted of violating Paragraph 175, but as a Jew was sent to Dachau concentration camp.
 He was tortured there and sent to Mauthausen-Gusen concentration camp, where he died.

 Towards the end of the war as the need to replace losses increased Becker was released in order to serve in the Wehrmacht.
 He served on the Russian front until 1944.
 Becker spoke of his experiences during the war in the 2000 documentary Paragraph 175.